-Recycled glass item- I used various sizes of wine bottles, but glass jars, old flower vases or other glass surfaces will work just as well
+- Recycled glass item- I used various sizes of wine bottles, but glass jars, old flower vases or other glass surfaces will work.

 The first step is to gather your wine bottles and remove the labels and adhesive by scrubbing the bottle with a bristle brush or steel wool under hot water.

-Notice how I used a ceramic mug to keep the bottle from rolling backward or forward while I worked on my design.
+Notice how I used a ceramic mug to keep the bottle from rolling backward or forward.

-Continue your design, working with fairly short lengths of twine (no longer than 12″) to complete your recycled wine bottle art.
-When you get to the opposite side of the bottle, you may want to prop your bottle up sideways so the twine on the backside doesn’t slip off of the glued lines.
+Continue your design.
+Work with fairly short lengths of twine (no longer than 12″) to complete your recycled wine bottle art.
+When you get to the opposite side of the bottle, prop your bottle up sideways so the twine on the backside doesn’t slip off of the glued lines.